 Audience

 The audience of this implementation guide includes but is not limited to SNOMED International and its Members.
-Specifically this guide is targeted at SNOMED CT Implementers SNOMED CT End-Users, Clinical Researchers, Health Provider Organizations, and Vendors.
+Specifically this guide is targeted at SNOMED CT Implementers, SNOMED CT End-Users, Clinical Researchers, Health Provider Organizations, and Vendors.

 Purpose

 This implementation guide is intended to accelerate consistent implementation of vocabulary with an emphasis on the use SNOMED CT within the domain of adverse sensitivity and adverse reaction.